Chinese idioms E to I

 A noble's house is as vast as the sea

 A very tough task.
 A nobleman in ancient China would have a courtyard house with high walls and no easy entry.
-It was also hard to get any way to get an invite to visit such a noble.
+In any case it was also hard to get the required invitation to visit such a noble.
 And so represents a high physical and social barrier.

 Roughly equivalent to: Beyond your wildest dreams.